A

 $180M

-Adam Sandler's Netflix deal ($350M) alone is nearly double Jim Carrey's entire net worth, proving that consistent mediocrity pays better than occasional genius.
+Adam Sandler's Netflix deal ($350M) alone is worth nearly twice Jim Carrey's entire net worth ($180M), proving that streaming millions beat blockbuster millions in the modern era.

 Adam Sandler's Revenue